beesperester/python-scriptable-houdini/README.md

 python load /path/to/turntablesetup.py setFrameRange 1001 1002

 # use python file to set path attribute for asset geometry
-# use --cache false to disable caching of instruction
 # use ${asset} to load the asset variable from env
-python --cache false load /path/to/turntablesetup.py setAssetPath ${asset}
+python load /path/to/turntablesetup.py setAssetPath ${asset}

 # save turntable
 houdini save /path/to/assets/${asset}_turntable.hip